Therapist marketing in Georgia: get found by the clients you actually want to work with

 Georgia has approximately 16,000+ licensed mental health professionals serving a population of 11 million.
 The distribution is uneven, with most therapists concentrated in major metros and significant gaps in rural areas.
 Regardless of density, most Georgia therapists have not invested in online visibility, which means opportunity exists across the state.

 "Implementing your strategies is having a significant impact on a very short timeline.
-We're up to 4 referrals in the past week and a half."
+I'm up to 5, maybe 6 clients now compared to the 2 when we first started."

 Martin Merceret, LCSW, Champaign IL

-Find out where your Georgia practice stands.
+See where your Georgia practice stands.